SiddharthMehtaRajendra/python_parking_lot_challenge/README.md

 2. **Configure AWS Credentials:**

-   - Obtain your AWS access key ID and secret access key from the AWS Management Console.
    - Set the AWS credentials in the `.env` file which will be shared by the author.

      ```plaintext